PatrykG-byte/WMS-lite-warehouse-system/README.md

 Picking logic uses available stock records and creates operational picking records for warehouse execution.

+---

 ### 4. Packing

 Picked items can be packed into outbound pallets and boxes.

 The system supports assigning packed items to outbound labels and keeping packing data connected with the original picking flow.

+---

 ### 5. Problem Solving and Exception Handling

-The system supports warehouse problem solving workflows for cases where the standard process does not match the physical stock situation.
+Problem solving is used when the standard warehouse process does not match the physical stock situation.

-Examples of supported exception scenarios:
+The system supports exception scenarios such as:

-- missing stock during picking,
+- missing item during picking,
-- extra stock received outside the delivery plan,
-- damaged stock handling,
+- reassignment from an alternative stock source,
-- product found outside the expected stock location,
+- product found outside expected stock,
-- correction of product records,
-- correction of packed outbound labels,
+- extra stock,
+- damaged stock,
-- returning packed items back to picked status,
+- packed item correction,
+- return from `PACKED` to `PICKED`,
-- splitting picked or packed quantities between outbound boxes or pallets.
+- transfer of packed quantity between outbound pallets or boxes.

-Problem solving actions are connected with audit history, so operational corrections are traceable and not hidden as silent data changes.
+Problem solving actions update operational statuses and quantities instead of being handled as comments or manual notes.

+---

+### 6. Stock Record Correction

+The system supports controlled correction of warehouse stock records.

+Authorized users can correct operational data when the recorded stock does not match the physical warehouse situation.

+This includes correcting:

+- product number,
+- quantity,
+- country,
+- status,
+- pallet number,
+- pallet prefix,
+- box number,
+- box prefix.

+Corrections are not handled as silent manual edits.
+The system updates the stock record, recalculates current stock where required and writes old/new values to audit history.

+This makes operational corrections traceable and helps prevent hidden changes in warehouse data.

+---

-### 6. Audit History
+### 7. Audit History

 Operational changes are logged to provide traceability for stock corrections and status changes.

-The audit history helps track what was changed, when it was changed and which operator performed the action.
+The audit history helps track:

+- what was changed,
+- when it was changed,
+- which operator performed the action,
+- which stock record was affected,
+- what the previous and new values were.

+---

+## Problem Solving Examples

+### Missing During Picking

+If an item is missing from the expected pallet or box during picking, the original source can be marked as `MISSING`.

+The required quantity can then be reassigned from another available stock source.

+This keeps both facts visible:

+- where the item was supposed to be,
+- where it was actually picked from.

+---

+### Product Found Outside Stock

+If a product is physically found outside the expected stock location, it can be added to the picking flow only when it matches an existing shortage in the active picking plan.

+This prevents random products from being added to an order without a valid operational reason.

+---

+### Packed Item Correction

+If an item was packed incorrectly, the system supports controlled corrections such as:

+- returning packed quantity back to `PICKED`,
+- moving packed quantity to another outbound pallet,
+- moving packed quantity to another outbound box,
+- splitting packed quantity when only part of the record needs correction.

+---

+### Stock Data Correction

+If the warehouse record contains wrong data, authorized users can correct the stock record.

+Examples:

+- wrong pallet number,
+- wrong box number,
+- wrong quantity,
+- wrong country,
+- wrong status,
+- wrong product number.

+These corrections are written to audit history and are not hidden manual changes.

 ---